mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 ## RepoDb.SqlServer.BulkOperations

-An extension library that contains the official Bulk Operations for RepoDb.
+An extension library that contains the official Bulk Operations of RepoDb for SQL Server.

 ## Important Pages